Seiberg-Witten Floer spectra for $b_1>0$: Fr yshov type invariant

-\begin{rmk} There is an apparent discrepancy with the statement of \cite[Theorem 4.7]{Levine-Ruberman}.
-We note that in the translation between these statements, we expect $h(Y,\frak{t})$ to correspond to $\frac{d_{\mathrm{bot}}(Y,\frak{t})}{2}+\frac{b_1(Y)}{4}$, due to the difference in the grading conventions on the reducible; with this observation, the statements are consistent. \end{rmk}
+\begin{rem} There is an apparent discrepancy with the statement of \cite[Theorem 4.7]{Levine-Ruberman}.
+We note that in the translation between these statements, we expect $h(Y,\frak{s})$ to correspond to $\frac{d_{\mathrm{bot}}(Y,\frak{s})}{2}+\frac{b_1(Y)}{4}$, due to the difference in the grading conventions on the reducible; with this observation, the statements are consistent. \end{rem}